nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * View all spending recorded by the user in a month.
 The month refers to the month that is displayed to the user.
 * The `MONTH` field is optional, if no month is specified, the application displays the current month.

-### Viewing total summary of income : `view -i [MONTH]`
+### Viewing total summary of income : `view t/ENTRY_TYPE g/GRAPH_TYPE [mo/MONTH]`

+1. View a PieChart of all expenditures by categories
+    * Examples: `view t/e g/c`
+    * Expected: `Show graphically all expenditure by category` and a PieChart on the right of the application
+1. View a PieChart of all incomes by categories
+   * Examples: `view t/i g/c`
+   * Expected: `Show graphically all income by category` and a PieChart on the right of the application
-1. View a summary of all income
+1. View a LineGraph of all expenditures in a specified month
-    * Examples: `view -i`
+   * Examples: `view t/e g/m mo/2022-10`
-    * Expected: A summary of total income earned: `Total amount earned: $125.30`
+   * Expected: `Show graphically all expenditure by month` and a LineGraph on the right of the application
-2. View a summary of all income the specified month
+1. View a LineGraph of all incomes in a specified month
-    * Examples: `view -i 09-2022`
+   * Examples: `view t/i g/m mo/2022-10`
-    * Expected: A summary of all income in September 2022: `Total amount spent in September 2022: $37.70`
+   * Expected: `Show graphically all income by month` and a LineGraph on the right of the application

-* View all income recorded by the user in a month.
+* View all entries recorded by the user in a month.
 The month refers to the month that is displayed to the user.
-* The `MONTH` field is optional, if no month is specified, the application displays the current month.
+* The `MONTH` field is required for the LineGraph, if no month is specified, the application displays an error.

 ### Summarise financials : `summary [MONTH]`